 Just email marketing

-Email marketing is just one aspect of marketing automation.
+Email marketing is just one aspect of marketing automation and marketing campaigns.
 Rather, marketing automation is an all-encompassing system that has a hand in every part of your marketing strategy.
 You will be surprised just how much you can automate without sacrificing the human touch.

 11. Examples and steps